milesj/interweave/docs/exts/emoji.md

 must contain a `{{hexcode}}` token, which will be replaced by the hexadecimal codepoint (hexcode) of the emoji.

-Or a function can be passed, which receives the hexcode as the 1st argument, `enlargeEmoji` value as the 2nd argument, `emojiSize` as the 3rd argument, and `emojiLargeSize` as the 4th argument.
+Or a function can be passed, which receives the hexcode as the 1st argument, and an object with `enlarged`, `smallSize`, `largeSize`, and `size` (either depending on enlarge state) properties.

 ```tsx
 <Interweave